HeathDanni/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+    The closure is inside the function.
+The variable "newRoll" which is inside the brackets will have a private scope and can only be accessed by the function, while the other variables in this code can be accessed globaly.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+    Each time "dansRoll" is called the name will stay the same, but the value of the roll (newRoll variable) can be changed inside of the function.

 c.
 What is the lexical scope of `newRoll`?

+    The lexical scope of 'newRoll' is block scope because it is a constant.
+It can only be accessed by the return function inside the 'personalDice' function.

 ### Task 2c - Exit Ticket